SEIR-7-06/psql-install-intro/README.md

 1. Run the command `brew install postgres`
 2. Run `brew tap homebrew/services` to install brew services.
 3. Then run `brew services start postgresql` to start postgres as a background service

+And you're good to go!

-4. To stop postgres manually, run `brew services stop postgresql`.
+You shouldn't need to run these commands right now. but for reference, to stop postgres manually, run `brew services stop postgresql`.
 You can also use brew services to restart Postgres `brew services restart postgresql`

 #### Installing Postgres v12.x for nonMac
 1. **Ubuntu** [Steps here](https://www.postgresql.org/download/linux/ubuntu/)